 The amphitheatre is about a 20 to 30 minute walk from the train station.
 Map out where you are going before you begin because if you get lost you will not find many signs.
 The only person we came across that spoke a little English was the lady we purchased tickets from at the amphitheatre.

-From the train station we walked straight and made a right at the first road.
+From the train station we looked ahead and walked straight.
+We made a right at the first road.
 We followed this road to a piazza and then made a left.
 Just a short walk from here and you will see the amphitheatre to your right.

 Gladiator Museum

 After you purchase your tickets in the cafe you can continue walking down the path to the small Gladiator Museum.
-The cost to enter was 2.50 euro.
+When we visited the cost to enter was 2.50 euro.
 This fee includes the mitreo and the museum, so don’t throw away your ticket.

 You are walking in the footsteps of Spartacus and other gladiators when you enter the amphitheatre.
 The exterior is not as well preserved as the Colosseum in Rome.